thepg/Ansible-HW-kerberized/README.md

-## HW ANSIBLE PLAYBOOK KERBERIZED
+## HORTONWORKS ANSIBLE PLAYBOOK KERBERIZED
 #### This repo is based on the non-official [Ansible Playbook by HORTONWORKS](https://github.com/hortonworks/ansible-hortonworks).

-I just add some modification + Use a separated host for KERBEROS.
+I just add some modification + Use a separated host for KERBEROS..

 Before you run the playbook make sure you set the **CLOUD_TO_USE** environment variable to **static**.